 - The number of antiretroviral drugs remaining that you have not yet used

 If you have no treatment options for approved drugs, you may be able to participate in a clinical trial using drugs that are being studied.
-For more information ask your doctor or go to https://clinicaltrials.gov to search for an HIV/AIDS clinical trial seeking volunteers.
+For more information, ask your doctor or go to https://clinicaltrials.gov to search for an HIV/AIDS clinical trial seeking volunteers.
 Call a health information specialist at 1-800-448-0440 (1 p.m. to 4 p.m.
 EST) for help with your search.
 You may also email ContactUs@HIVinfo.NIH.gov.